-At Sri Pak Pra Boutique resort in Phatthalung the night was short.
-The food in the evening before was delicious, and the beers plentiful while me and my Thai friend enjoyed Thai country music played in the restaurant.
+At Sri Pak Pra Boutique resort in Phatthalung, the night was short.
+The food in the evening before was delicious, and the beers plentiful while my Thai friend and I enjoyed Thai country music played in the restaurant.
 Then the fresh cool breeze kept the tropical heat away.
-However, no matter how short the night might have been, if you don’t wake up to the morning call you will deeply regret it.
+However, no matter how short the night might have been, if you don’t wake up to the morning call, you will deeply regret it.
 That was already clear from the photos exhibited in the hotel.
-For sure, those were photos that pulls out the ambition to be a National Geographic photographer in all of us.
+For sure, those were photos that pulled out the ambition to be a National Geographic photographer in all of us.

 The sunrise here is just stunning!

-Before sunrise, longtail boats equipped with oversized engines making a soft noise that breaks the dawning calm, glides out to meet the sun, stopping nearby the giant tarantula looking fishing nets.
-Then, fishermen manage the nets mounted on a wooden frame.
+Before sunrise, longtail boats equipped with oversized engines making a soft noise that breaks the dawning calm glides out to meet the sun, stopping nearby the giant tarantula looking fishing nets.
+Then, anglers manage the traps mounted on a wooden frame.
 Local Thai people call the construction yo.
-Finally, fishermen dip the nets into the water and then raise them to catch fish.
+Finally, fishers dip the nets into the water and raise them to catch fish.

 After the blessing of a stunning sunrise, we continued to see the farmers lead their buffalos out in the water.
-The final memories from the lake, were the admiring blooming water lilies and then how we tried to spot waterbirds in the narrow canals.
+The last memories from the lake were the admiring blooming water lilies and how we tried to spot waterbirds in the narrow canals.